What is Ayurvedic Oil Pulling?

 - Start with a small amount of oil (approximately one tablespoon), and adjust the quantity based on your comfort level.

 - Swish the oil around your mouth, ensuring it reaches all areas, including your teeth, gums, and tongue.
-Do this for at least 10-20 minutes, ideally first thing in the morning before eating or drinking.
+Begin with at least 2-3 minutes, ideally first thing in the morning after brushing before eating or drinking.

 - Spit the oil into a trash can or a paper towel.
 Avoid spitting it into the sink, as it can cause clogs.